While a number of high-profile retail chains have gone out of business, their downfall was debt more than lack of shoppers.

 To succeed you have to look for creative retail business ideas.
 You'll find many of them revolve around ways to reach customers where they are, to engage them in new ways, and to know them on an individual basis.

 When it comes to driving sales, retailers shouldn’t be afraid to try innovative things.
 In Shanghai, Hema Supermarket recently added an adult section to their app.
 Now consumers can receive delivery of condoms, pregnancy tests, sex toys and more in 30 minutes or less.

-It is easy to scoff at this new idea, but this retailer has tapped into a very basic human need and has raised expectations from consumers of short delivery of on-demand purchases.
+It is easy to scoff at retail store ideas like this one, but the retailer has tapped into a very basic human need and has raised expectations from consumers of short delivery of on-demand purchases.

-Here are four new retail business ideas that offer creative ways to cater to your customer base across channels and in real locations.
+Here are four creative ways to serve your retail customer base across different channels and in real locations.

 The appointments themselves are free and there’s zero purchase obligation.
 This leaves the customer free to shop their omnichannel empire, confident that whatever they purchase, whether online or in-store, will fit.
 This saves the customer in-store time and makes their online purchases doubt-free.

 More importantly, this retail store idea creates free value for the customers and allows the salesperson to build rapport quickly.